Italian Easter or Spring Brunch

 2 teaspoons chopped chives or parsley

 Cook ravioli in boiling, salted water until al dente.
-Drain and reserve a little of
+Drain and reserve a little of the cooking water.

 (Makes about 36 cookies)